Radeeshp/Drowsiness-Detection/README.md

       -shape_predictor_68_face_landmarks.dat
 ## Working

-  Using a camera we capture images of the  driver in real time and process these image , we detect the eyes and mouth of the driver to determine if they are open or
+  Using a camera we capture images of the  driver in real time and process these image ,

+  we detect the eyes and mouth of the driver to determine if they are open or closed .

-  closed .If the eyes are closed for sometime or if the person yawns for sometime then the alarm is sound to wake up the driver.
+  If the eyes are closed for sometime or if the person yawns for sometime then the alarm is sound to wake up the driver.

 ### config.json :
         Its used  to get the configuration inputs from the user.